-Dr. Chow is an experienced face lift surgeon located in San Francisco who has the specialized training and expertise required to produce outstanding plastic surgery results, especially from facial procedures.
+Dr. Chow is an experienced face lift surgeon in San Francisco with the specialized training and expertise required to produce outstanding plastic surgery results, especially from facial procedures.
 Request a consultation using his online form or call (415) 441-1888 to schedule an appointment.

 Before & After Photos

 Keep in mind that each patient is unique and your results may vary.